zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     Now you're ready to run the code and watch the agents collaborate!

+## Check your work

+In this exercise, you'll run your code and verify that your agent collaboraton is working as expected.

+1. Review your `main` method to check that it is similar to the following:

+    ```python
+    TODO
+    ```

 1. In the terminal, enter `python agent_chat.py`

     You should see some output similar to the following:

-## Check your work

-    TODO:
+    ```output
+    # INCIDENT_AGENT:
+    sample_logs/log1.log | Restart service ServiceX

+    # DEVOPS_AGENT:
+    The service ServiceX has been restarted successfully.

+    # INCIDENT_AGENT:
+    sample_logs/log1.log | INCIDENT_AGENT: No action needed.

+    # INCIDENT_AGENT:
+    sample_logs/log2.log | Increase quota.

+    # DEVOPS_AGENT:
+    The quota has been successfully increased.

+    # INCIDENT_AGENT:
+    sample_logs/log2.log | INCIDENT_AGENT: No action needed.

+    (continued)
+    ```

-    Verify that the log files are updated with resolution operation messages from the DevopsManager.
+1. Verify that the log files are updated with resolution operation messages from the DevopsManager.

+    For example, log1.log should have the following log messages appended:

+    ```log
+    [2025-02-27 12:43:38] ALERT  DevopsManager: Multiple failures detected in ServiceX.
+Restarting service.
+    [2025-02-27 12:43:38] INFO  ServiceX: Restart initiated.
+    [2025-02-27 12:43:38] INFO  ServiceX: Service restarted successfully.
+    ```

 Now you've successfully created AI incident and devops agents that can automatically detect issues and apply resolutions.
 Great work!